Monday NITRO

 Juventud Guerrera d.
 Kidman

-Of all the Flock members under Raven and Saturn, none have shown
+Of all the Flock members under Raven and Saturn, none have shown more ring

 acumen, guts and intensity than Kidman.
-Monday night, it wasn't
+Monday night, it wasn't enough.
+Still staying

-true to his "No Surrender" creed, Juvy took all that
+true to his "No Surrender" creed, Juvy took all that Kidman had to offer from the air,

 the mat and the arena floor.
-The unmasked Luchador struggled out
+The unmasked Luchador struggled out of several near pins

 and finally struck with his trademark 450 Splash.
-Post-match, the
+Post-match, the Flock entered the ring

 and severely pummeled the Mexican Superstar.